-- 2. Has your organization identified from inspections, disciplinary investigations or other means, any fee-related issues that might have created threats to compliance with the fundamental principles or to independence?
+pendence issues?
+Please explain your response. your organization identified from inspections, disciplinary investigations or other means, an elated issues that might have created threats to compliance with the fundamental principles dependence?
 If so, please describe the finding.
-For example: - What was the nature of the issue? - How frequently did it occur and what was the severity? - Did the firm appropriately deal with the issue?
-If not, do you believe that there are impediments that might have affected the firm's response, and if so, what were they?

-3. Does your organization have any other concerns about the level of fees charged for audit or nonaudit services?
+For example: What was the nature of the issue?
+How frequently did it occur and what was the severity?
+Did the firm appropriately deal with the issue?
+If not, do you believe that there are impediments that might have affected the firm's response, and if so, what were they? s your organization have any other concerns about the level of fees charged for audit or not services?
 If yes, please describe them and their basis.
-Does your organization have any current or proposed initiatives to deal with those concerns?
+Does your organization have any ent or proposed initiatives to deal with those concerns?

 4. Do you believe that the IESBA Code establishes sufficient and appropriate provisions to help professional accountants and firms deal with threats to compliance with the fundamental principles and independence that might be created by the level of fees charged?
 5. Do you believe that there are certain regulatory requirements in your jurisdiction relating to the level of fees charged by audit firms that are more stringent than the provisions in the IESBA Code?
 If so, please explain why.
 6. What do you believe should be done to respond appropriately to concerns about the level of fees charged by audit firms?
 What should be IESBA's role?
 Who else should play a role and what should that role be?

-7. In your jurisdiction, are there specific regulatory provisions that apply to the level of fees charged for (a) audit and assurance engagements; and (b) non-audit services provided to audit and assurance clients?
+Non- -Audit Services 7.
+In your jurisdiction, are there specific regulatory provisions that apply to the level of fees charged for (a) audit and assurance engagements; and (b) non-audit services provided to audit and assurance clients?

-- 8. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - Independence as defined by the IESBA Code? - None of the above. - 9.
-In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - None of the above.
+8. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+Independence as defined by the IESBA Code?
+None of the above.
+9. In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+None of the above.
 B.6.
-Others, Including Preparers and Academics

-1. Do you believe that the level of fees charged by an audit firm gives rise to ethics and/or independence issues?
+Oth ers, Including Preparers and Academics 1.
+Do you believe that the level of fees charged by an audit firm gives rise to ethics and/or independence issues?
 Please explain your response.

-2. Do you believe that the IESBA Code establishes sufficient and appropriate provisions to help professional accountants and firms deal with threats to compliance with the fundamental principles and independence that might be created by the level of fees charged?
-Do you believe that the IESBA Code appropriately deals with the issues you identified in Q1?
+2. prof and you believe that the IESBA Code establishes sufficient and appropriate provisions to help essional accountants and firms deal with threats to compliance with the fundamental principles independence that might be created by the level of fees charged?
+Do you believe that the BA Code appropriately deals with the issues you identified in Q1?